Jon M. Huntsman School of Business: Controversy

-On November 13, 2017, The Utah Statesman published an article about the college secretly spending differential tuition without the permission of an advisory board, an amount totaling more than $8 million annually.
-At the Huntsman School of Business, students are required to pay $2,000+ more annually than other students at Utah State University, but these business students were told they get a voice in how that money will be spent.
+On November 13, 2017,The Utah Statesman published an article about the college secretly spending differential tuition without the permission of an advisory board, an amount totaling more than $8 million annually.
+At the Huntsman School of Business, students are required to pay $2,000+ more annually than other students at USU, but these business students were told they get a voice in how that money will be spent.
 That voice would be the 3-5 students on the Advisory Board.
 But the board had never met, and when Business Senator Nadir Tekarli (student) tried to get the board to meet, he was met with problems from the administration.
 Due to the backlash following The Utah Statesman publication, the administration caved and had its first Advisory Board meeting.
 The Salt Lake Tribune has also covered this story.